Black-headed ibis: Distribution and habitat

 Black-headed ibis are native to the following countries: Bangladesh, Cambodia, China, Hong Kong, India, Indonesia, Malaysia, Myanmar, Nepal, Pakistan, Philippines, Russian Federation, Sri Lanka, Thailand and Vietnam.
 They are migratory or vagrant in Japan, Republic of Korea, Lao People's Democratic Republic and Mongolia.
 The species is a widespread breeding bird in India, Sri Lanka, Nepal and Myanmar, and has declined considerably to few locations or breeding colonies in Cambodia, Indonesia, Malaysia, Thailand, and Vietnam.
 The most rapid decline in recent times is suspected to be the population in Sumatra.

 The black-headed ibis is very versatile being able to use a large variety of natural and man-made habitats.
 These include freshwater and salt-water marshes, lakes and ponds, as also rice fields, freshly ploughed crop fields, irrigation canals, riversides, reservoirs, urban lakes, open sewage gutters, grazing lots, and garbage dumping sites.
 Ibis alter use of varied preferred foraging habitats by season in agricultural landscapes such as in south-western Uttar Pradesh in India.
 In summer, they largely use and prefer natural marshes and fallow fields, but in the monsoon, spread out more evenly to also use a variety of agricultural fields.
-In landscapes that have more forests and rocky hills as in southern Rajasthan, wetlands are the preferred habitats year-round.
+In landscapes that have more forests and rocky hills as in southern Rajasthan, wetlands are the preferred habitats year-round and there is little difference in habitats used in different seasons.
+In more urban landscapes, black-headed ibis abundance was positively associated with crop fields, wetlands and open areas.
 Open sewage lines are used more during the dry summers, and ibis increase the use of grazing lands during the monsoon.

 It nests in heronry colonies near wetlands.
 It builds a platform nest of sticks, lined with grass and threads.
+Old trees in cities are used for night roosting and for nesting.